JimHagan/nr1-entity-report/README.md

 export USER_API_KEY=A_NEW_RELIC_USER_API_KEY
 ```

-5. Run the program

-There are currently three entity domains supported

-- INFRA
-- APM
-- BROWSER
-- MOBILE
-- SYNTH

-Let's run it with the INFRA domain.
+5. There are a number of suppported domains.
+To test let's run it with the `INFRA` domain.

 ```
 python nr1-entity-report.py INFRA